itsmaurya/textology/README.md

-# Getting Started with Create React App
+# Created a React App

 #project  is created using React,JS, HTML , CSS
 #its a text manipulator , where  you can change your text in some other forms.